ethereum/EIPs/EIPS/pay_req_url_fmt.md

 ## Preamble

     EIP: <to be assigned>
-    Title: URL Format for Payment Requests
+    Title: URL Format for Transaction Requests
     Author: Daniel A. Nagy <daniel@ethereum.org>
     Type: Standard Track
     Category: ERC
     Status: Draft
+    Replaces: 67
     Created: 2017-08-01
-    Requires: #20, #137
+    Requires: 20

 ## Simple Summary
-A standard way of representing payment requests in Ethers and ERC #20 tokens as URLs.
+A standard way of representing various transactions, especially payment requests in Ethers and ERC #20 tokens as URLs.

 ## Abstract
 URLs embedded in QR-codes, hyperlinks in web-pages, emails or chat messages provide for robust cross-application signaling between very loosely coupled applications.
 A standardized URL format for payment requests allows for instant invocation of the user's preferred wallet application (even if it is a webapp or a swarm đapp), with the correct parameterization of the payment transaction only to be confirmed by the (authenticated) user.